 - 1. Requirements provide the rationale for the system's architecture and design by making and justifying architectural and design decisions based on specific requirements. - 2.
 Modeling the internal logic and the hierarchy and dependency relations among requirements enables identification and elimination of redundant and contradictory requirements. - 3.
-Responsibility for satisfying specific requirements can often be assigned to teams and persons responsible for delivering various system components.
+Teams and persons responsible for delivering various system components can often take responsibility for satisfying specific requirements.
 While the advantages of having good requirements engineering is clear, it is often a challenge to directly trace requirements to specific system artifacts, especially when the requirements are defined in a holistic, solution-independent manner.

-There are several methods to incorporate requirements into system models, including SysML Requirements Engineering and Object-Process Methodology(OPM)-based Requirements Engineering and Authoring.
+There are several methods to incorporate requirements into system models, including SysML Requirements Engineering and Object-Process Methodology (OPM)-based Requirements Engineering and Authoring.